Brand development that increases sales velocity, guaranteed.

 The first step in the product line stretch process is building a clear product architecture.
 This framework organizes product offerings to ensure that new additions complement existing products.

 Companies can maintain brand consistency and avoid diluting their messaging by understanding how different products will interact within their overall portfolio.
-This architecture allows for thoughtful expansion and is the blueprint that will guide subsequent product line decisions.
+This architecture enables thoughtful expansion and serves as a blueprint for subsequent product line decisions.

 Idea Exploration & Assessment

 Once the product architecture is established, the next phase is idea exploration.
 It involves identifying potential product line extensions and assessing their viability.
 Smashbrand’s product idea screener test can be an invaluable tool during this stage.
 It evaluates and prioritizes new product concepts based on their market potential.
-It measures consumer interest, perceived uniqueness, and potential need fulfillment of new ideas.
+It measures consumer interest, perceived uniqueness, and the potential fulfillment of needs by new ideas.

 This test ranks concepts, allowing CPG brands to allocate resources efficiently and focus on the most promising innovations.
 Simulating real-world buying experiences offers insights into initial consumer reactions, purchase intent, and perceived value of innovation concepts.